Kross26/M-AI-terms-of-use-/README.md

 You are responsible for maintaining the confidentiality and security of your account credentials.

 4. In-App Purchases
-The app offers in-app purchases (e.g., credits or coins to generate videos).
+The app offers in-app purchases.

 All purchases are final and non-refundable, except as required by applicable law or Google Play’s policies.